 The Sturgeon Refinery site was strategically selected on land zoned for heavy industrial facilities within Alberta’s Industrial Heartland to both minimize land disturbance and maximize industry integration.
 The site allows access to existing infrastructure, including highways, rail, power transmission lines, utility gas, potable water, and wastewater service lines.
 This minimizes the need for added infrastructure, maximizes integration and provides efficiency benefits superior to a stand-alone site.
 The Sturgeon Refinery’s focus on minimal land disturbance resulted in maintaining a designated wildlife corridor and a wetland compensation plan that restored and preserved three times the area of wetlands lost to development on Sturgeon Refinery land.

 A system of waste collection and recycling was implemented at the beginning of facility construction and remains in place currently.
 Items such as scrap metal and beverage containers are returned for a refund, and all funds are reinvested back into the community.
 Materials such as paper, plastic, wood, organics, and concrete are recycled or recovered to minimize the waste sent to landfills.

-HIGHLIGHT: Over 96% of all waste generated at the Sturgeon Refinery site is recycled and diverted from landfills, with the exception of Domestic Waste.
+HIGHLIGHT: Approximately 95% of all waste generated at the Sturgeon Refinery site is recycled and diverted from landfills, with the exception of Domestic Waste.